Grazen0/blog/posts/pac-man-emulator/building-a-z80-disassembler.md

 Fortunately, from what I've seen on my disassembled output, Pac-Man barely uses many of the Z80's extended instructions (if any).
 Because of this, I simply skipped implementing the IX and IY instructions.
 Work smarter, not harder!

-Finally, I ran the disassembler one final time.
+Finally, I ran the disassembler on the full Pac-Man ROM one final time.

 ```
 0000 F3              di